 Mole Manchamanteles

 While most of the seven moles are known simply by their color, this brick-red mole is known instead as “manchamanteles,” which translates to “tablecloth stainer” because it’s that dark of a colored mole.
 A typical recipe for manchamanteles contains chicken and/or pork, chorizo, fresh pineapple, apple, sweet plantains, chili peppers, almonds, cinnamon, lard, and tomatoes.
-It has a woody, earthy flavor and is often served with sweet tropical fruit.
+It has a woody, earthy flavor and is often served with lovely tropical fruit.

 Mole Chíchilo